Thirlan/ThirlanStellarisMPBalance/patch_notes_explanation.md

 The leadership cap bonuses also loses some of its value since most leaders will often plateau at 5, with or without a cap bonus, because of experience gains and mortality.
 In addition, the % gains for going from 5 to 6 are less (20%) than the gains from going from 4 to 5 (25%).

-Due to this, one of the simpler ways of buffing the leadership cap game choices has been to reduce the base cap on leaders and also reduce leadership cap skills bonuses from certain powers and for those that give +2 to leadership cap to give +1 to leadership cap instead with +1 to starting leader levels instead.
+Due to this, one of the simpler ways of buffing the leadership cap game choices has been to reduce the base cap on leaders while also giving more bonuses for leaders as they level.

 ## Army buffs